kvasilopoulos/exuber/README.md

 ## Description

-Testing for and dating periods of explosive dynamics (exuberance) in time series using recursive unit root tests as proposed by Phillips et al. (2015).
+Testing for and dating periods of explosive dynamics (exuberance) in time series using recursive unit root tests as proposed by Phillips, P.
+C., Shi, S. and Yu, J. (2015)<doi:doi:10.1111/iere.12131>.
 Simulate a variety of periodically-collapsing bubble models.
+The estimation and simulation utilize the matrix inversion lemma from the recursive least squares algorithm, which results in significant speed improvement.

 ## Overview